Suncony/funni-rhythm-game/README.md

 white note = tap

-press keyboard keys according to the note
+press keyboard keys accordingly to the note